CCA Timber Treatment

-CCA is one of the world’s most popular wood preservatives, in use for more than 75 years.
-A water-borne preservative, it offers timber long-term protection against attack by wood-destroying fungi, insect larvae and termites.
-It can be used for structural timber, agriculture poles (pine and eucalyptus) and transmission poles.
+A water-borne preservative, it offers timber long-term protection against wood-destroying fungi, insect larvae and termites and is used for structural timber, agriculture poles (pine and eucalyptus) and transmission poles.

-CCA is applied by impregnation into the timber by vacuum and pressure at our timber treatment plant.
-This approximately 2 hour process involves a pressure cylinder where timber undergoes a series of processes involving vacuuming and high pressure.
-It is a controlled process monitored by the SABS to ensure compliance with the SABS specifications.
+- CCA is impregnated into the timber by vacuum and pressure at our timber treatment plant during a 2-hour process in the pressure cylinder that is monitored by the SABS to ensure compliance with their specifications.

-Once the process is complete, timber is left slightly damp, but this carrier solvent (water) evaporates after a few days.
+- Once the process is complete, the timber is left slightly damp, allowing the solvent (water) to evaporate over a few days.

-The active ingredients are chromium (47.5%), arsenic (34.0%) and copper (18.5%).
-The extraordinary effectiveness of CCA as a wood preservative lies in the combined action of these three elements.
+- The active ingredients in this treatment are chromium (47.5%), arsenic (34.0%) and copper (18.5%), with the extraordinary effectiveness of CCA lying in the combined action of these three elements.

-Copper has been known since ancient times and is one the most abundant metals in the earth’s crust.
-It inhibits the reproduction of bacteria and also acts as a fungicide, preventing the growth of many fungi, including Lenzites trabea, Poria monticola and Lentinus lepideus.
-Copper is used in CCA as a primary fungicide and bacteriostatic agent.
-It does not directly kill fungicidal or bacterial organisms, but prevents them from using preserved timber as a potential food source.
-During the preservation process, the bivalent copper ions bond to the cellulose and hemicellulose in wood via a redox reaction.
+- Copper inhibits the reproduction of bacteria and also acts as a fungicide, preventing the growth of fungi such as Lenzites trabea, Poria monticola and Lentinus lepideus from using preserved timber as a potential food source.
+During the preservation process, the divalent copper ions bond to the cellulose and hemicellulose in wood via a redox reaction.

-When oxidised it has a bright red colour, which has led to its extensive use as a pigment and dye.
-It is also used an oxidising agent in many redox reactions and in analytical laboratories, among many other applications.
-Chromium is essential to allow CCA to penetrate deeply into the wood, and for the arsenic and copper to form permanent bonds with the wood.
+- Chromium allows the CCA to penetrate deeply into the wood, and for the arsenic and copper to form permanent bonds with the wood.
 The greenish hue of trivalent chromium can be seen in the pale green colour of CCA treated wood.

-Arsenic has been known since the 13th century and has many uses as a herbicide, fungicide and insecticide.
-Arsenic is used in CCA as a secondary fungicide, making the wood resistant to even copper-resistant fungi.
-It also functions as an insecticide, leaving wood resistant to attack from xylophagous and detrivorous wood borers.
+- Arsenic is used as a secondary fungicide, making the wood resistant to even copper-resistant fungi.
+It also functions as an insecticide, leaving wood resistant to attack from xylophagous and detritivorous wood borers.